mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/python-tracker/Python-Tracker.md

 **Important:** Even if only one custom context is being attached to an event, it still needs to be wrapped in an array.

 Note also that you should not pass in an empty array of contexts as this will fail validation.
-Instead of an empty array you can pass in `None`.
+Instead of an empty array, you can pass in `None`.

 <a name="tstamp-arg" />